nskybytskyi/nskybytskyi.github.io/education.md

     - first diploma at national olympiad;

-      <small>I easily qualified for IMC but decided not to go there.
+      <small>I qualified for IMC with ease but decided not to go there.
 This year was funny because so did all top three contestants, resulting in the selected and actual team having only one member in common.</small>

 - 2019 (junior):